-I2t value of Fuse
+I2t Value of Fuse

-There is another fuse which Is called Slow burn fuse, switch fuses do not respond rapidly to the over current event, but blow after several seconds of over current occurrence.
-Such fuses found their application in motor control electronics systems because motor takes a lot more current at starting than running.
+There is another fuse which Is called a slow burn fuse, switch fuses do not respond rapidly to the over current event, but blow after several seconds of over current occurrence.
+Such fuses found their application in motor control electronics systems because motors take a lot more current at starting than running.

 other factors and parameters are marking, temperature derating, voltage drop and speed etc.